 After years of watching families show up in everything from office wear to full aloha print chaos, I’ve learned what photographs beautifully—and what doesn’t.
 This guide is your shortcut to outfits that are comfortable, timeless, and actually work with the beach, not against it.

-Before you start wrangling your kids into something other than pajamas, start with your outfit.
-Find something you love—something that makes you feel confident, comfortable, and a little fabulous.
+Before you wrangle anyone else into “real clothes,” start with your outfit.
+Find something you love -something that makes you feel confident, comfortable, and a little fabulous.
 Once you’ve got that, build the rest of the family’s outfits around you.

 And no, you don’t need to match.
 In fact, please don’t.
 Coordinating colors and styles looks far more natural and modern than identical polos.
 Plus, you don’t feel as conspicuous on the beach.